-During 2007, we invested significant time and effort in establishing a manufacturing facility in the PRC and preparing it for full-scale operations.
-This manufacturing facility became operational in July 2007 and was successfully qualified by certain key customers at that time.
-As of February 1, 2009, substantially all of our world-wide manufacturing production was being performed in the PRC.
+Since 2009, substantially all of our world-wide manufacturing production has been performed at our manufacturing facility in the People's Republic of China, or PRC.
 Language and cultural differences, as well as the geographic distance from our headquarters in Irvine, California, further compound the difficulties of running a manufacturing operation in the PRC.
 Our management has limited experience in creating or overseeing foreign operations, and this new facility may divert substantial amounts of their time.
-We cannot assure you that we will be able to maintain control over product quality, delivery schedules, manufacturing yields and costs as we increase our output.
-We also have to manage a local workforce that may subject us to uncertainties or regulatory policies and we remain subject to risks related to managing the increased production capacity provided by the facility.
-Should anticipated demand not materialize, the costs related to having excess capacity would have an adverse impact on our gross margins and operating results.
+We may not be able to maintain control over product quality, delivery schedules, manufacturing yields and costs.
+Furthermore, the costs related to having excess capacity have in the past and may in the future continue to have an adverse impact on our gross margins and operating results.

+We manage a local workforce that may subject us to regulatory uncertainties.
 Changes in the labor laws of the PRC could increase the cost of employing the local workforce.
-The increased industrialization of the PRC could also increase the price of local labor.
+The increased industrialization of the PRC, as well as general economic and political conditions in the PRC, could also increase the price of local labor.
 Either of these factors could negatively impact the cost savings we currently enjoy from having our manufacturing facility in the PRC.